NVIDIA/cloud-native-docs/gpu-operator/openshift/troubleshooting-gpu-ocp.rst

    This message maybe associated with the unsuccessful deployment of the driver toolkit.
 To confirm the driver toolkit is successfully deployed follow the guidance in :ref:`verify_toolkit`.
    If you see this message a workaround is to edit the created ``gpu-cluster-policy`` YAML file in the OpenShift Container Platform console and set ``use_ocp_driver_toolkit`` to ``false``.

-   Proceed to set up the entitlement described in this `section <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/appendix-ocp.html#enabling-a-cluster-wide-entitlement>`_.
+   Set up the entitlement.
+   Refer to :doc:`openshift/cluster-entitlement` for more information.

 .. _verify_toolkit: